Chemistry Part IB 2020

 6. Further matters regarding the written examinations:

 (a) Calculators: You are advised to bring a calculator, with a spare battery if that is appropriate, to all papers.
-The rules governing the use of calculators in examinations are laid down in the Undergraduate Course Handbook (2016-17: Page 18, Appendix B) and are appended.
+The rules governing the use of calculators in examinations are laid down in the Undergraduate Course Handbook and also at the bottom of this page.

 (b) Group theory character tables: A set will be placed on each desk, except for the organic papers.
 These include character tables, direct product tables and descent of symmetry tables, but do not include any of the formulas or examples in the online version.